Punktum-dk/epp-service-specification/README.md

 The contact object will be under the sponsoring party throughout it's _life-cycle_ and transfer of contact objects will not be explicitly supported, see [Unimplemented commands](#unimplemented-commands) section.

 As for the `create domain` command (above) the default behaviour can be defined in RP.
-Where the option "registrant management", will create contact objects sponsored by DK Hostmaster instead instead of the registrar.
+Where the option "registrant management", will create contact objects sponsored by Punktum dk instead instead of the registrar.

-Deletion will not be supported and will work as it currently is implemented in the DK Hostmaster EPP service and described in the specification.
+Deletion will not be supported and will work as it currently is implemented in the Punktum dk EPP service and described in the specification.
 See the section: [Unimplemented commands](#unimplemented-commands) for details.
 Contact objects are automatically deleted, under the following policy:

 - The contact object is not in use
 - It holds not roles/association with other objects
 - The associated financial account holds a balance of 0
 - It has been inactive for 45 days

 The maintenance, meaning changes and updates to data, will also be limited.
-DK Hostmaster locks contact objects for changes if these have been matched to a register for name and address information, this applies to:
+Punktum dk locks contact objects for changes if these have been matched to a register for name and address information, this applies to:

 - Danish citizens of the type individual, bound to the CPR register
 - Danish companies, public organizations and associations of the types, bound to the CVR register